rubygems/rfcs/text/0008-ingest-gem-content.md

 ### Indexing files to create a manifest

-The background worker will create a row for each file in a file manifest table.
+The background worker will create a json document manifest of all the files and store it in S3 alongside the files themselves.

-The table will hold the path, checksum, size, content type, binary determination, and plain text line count.
+The manifest will hold the path, checksum, size, content type, binary determination, and plain text line count.

-Each row in the table will be associated with the correct gem version, in this example `rake` version `13.0.6`.
+In order to support yanking gems, which requires comparing checksums across all versions of a gem, a table will be added to the rubygems.org database.
+The table will consist of one row per gem version with a foreign key for the `version_id` and a jsonb column holding only the SHA256 checksums of all files in that version.

-The table will be indexed to support fast lookups for common operations.
+The table will be indexed on `version_id` to support looking up all checksums in all versions of a gem.
-The most common is likely "list files for a version of a gem" which will naturally index on the gem `version_id`.
-Other common operations may surface, like finding all versions of the same file within a gem, or all files with the same checksum within a gem.

-The table is likely to be large with hundreds of millions of rows.
-Performance must be considered to reduce its impact on the rubygems.org database as a whole.
-If performance becomes a concern, a generated json manifest can be stored along with the gem contents in S3 which would solve for the most common requests.
+This table is for the sole purpose of yanking a gem, discussed below.

 ### Recording, but not storing binary files